UHS Board of Regents - Bylaws

 4.5.2 sign bond resolutions. investment resolutions, and banking resolutions executed on authority of the board.

-5.1 Executive and Compensation Committee
+5.1 Executive Committee

-5.1.1 The executive and compensation committee shall consist of the chair, vice chair. secretary. and, if he or she is still serving as a regent, the immediate past chair of the board.
+5.1.1 The executive committee shall consist of the chair, vice chair. secretary. and, if he or she is still serving as a regent, the immediate past chair of the board.
 Three members shall constitute a quorum.

-The executive and compensation committee shall:
+The executive committee shall:

 (a) exercise the powers of the board when time is of the essence and a quorum of the board cannot be reasonably and practically established;

-(d) report all actions taken on behalf of the board at the next regular or special board meeting or sooner if practicable.
+(c) report all actions taken on behalf of the board at the next regular or special board meeting or sooner if practicable.